MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

         1. Enter `Yes`.
         1. Provide the service's name and version as `<name>/<version>`.
 For example, `my-service/1.1`.
         1. Enter a JSON object representing the input parameters.@@

-        > What does this mean?@@        Enter a JSON object representing the input parameters.

       + To use the generated [default service], enter `No` and enter a JSON object representing the input parameters.